Digital-Wellness-Standard/IDM/whitepaper/index.md

 ### **6.1 Institutional Structure**

+> **Note:** The organizational entities described in this section (DWS Foundation and DWS Cert) represent the intended governance structure of the Digital Wellness Standard.
+> Formal establishment and legal incorporation of these bodies are in progress.

 The **Digital Wellness Standard (DWS)** is governed through a dual institutional model that balances ethical independence with operational efficiency.

 - The **DWS Foundation**, a non-profit entity, is responsible for maintaining the integrity, methodology, and continuous development of the **IDM framework**.
 It acts as the custodian of the standard’s principles, ethical foundations, and public transparency.